yiyangd/BookNotes/ComputerNetwork-Top-Down Approach/README.md

 [Chapter 1 - Computer Networks and the Internet](https://github.com/yiyangd/BookNotes/blob/master/ComputerNetwork-Top-Down%20Approach/Chapter1.md)
 * 1.1 What is the Internet?
 * 1.2 The Network Edge
-* 1.3 The Network Core
+* 1.3 The Network Core (Unit 3- Packet Switching)
 * 1.4 Delay, Loss, Throughput in `Packet-Switched` Networks
 * 1.5 Protocol Layers and Their Service Models
 * 1.6 Networks under attack: security
 * 1.7 History of Computer Networking andthe Internet

-Chapter 2 - Application Layer
+Chapter 2 - Application Layer (Unit 5 Applications and NATs)
 * 2.1 Principles of Network Applications
 * 2.2 The Web and HTTP
 * 2.3 File Transfer: FTP